maharaKmla/initialRepo/README.md

 # initialRepo

+hello hello
 this is my first repo
 here i have created a repo for the pratical while learning git and github